Prayer, Pop and Politics

 Researching Religious Youth in Migration Society

-This interdisciplinary volume presents research at the intersection of religion, age and race and tackles the question what it is like to be young and religious in a migration society.
-The chapters’ foci range from digital and offline activism of religious youth to participatory action research projects on radicalisation prevention.
-The authors present research on various religious traditions, and apply an array of different theoretical angles including feminist, post- and de-colonial perspectives.
-In going one step further, the volume engages in the debate over novel conceptual frameworks attuned to investigate contemporary manifestations of youth religiosity, for example in digital spaces.
-The methodological chapters strongly advocate for reflexivity in the context of empirical research on religion in migration society.
-In discussing the implications of insider and outsider positions in research, as well as researchers’ privileges and the challenges in concept operationalization, it promotes a self-evaluative assessment of researchers’ positionalities.
+What is it like to be young and religious in migration society?
+This volume presents research at the intersection of religion, age and race.
+The chapters’ foci range from methodological challenges to conceptual work and empirical case studies.
+The authors present research on various religious traditions including contributions on young Alevis, Hindus, Buddhists and Muslims, and apply an array of theoretical angles among them feminist, post- and de-colonial perspectives.
+Furthermore, the volume engages in the debate over novel conceptual frameworks attuned to investigate contemporary manifestations of youth religiosity, for example in digital spaces.
+The methodological chapters advocate for reflexivity in the context of empirical research on religion in migration society and promote a self-evaluative assessment of researchers’ positionalities.

 - Katharina Limacher (Hg.)

 - Dr Katharina Limacher is a postdoctoral researcher at the University of Vienna with a background in Religious Studies and Sociology, interested in religion and social theory.

 - Dr Astrid Mattes is a postdoctoral researcher at the Austrian Academy of Sciences with a background in Political Science and Religious Studies, interested in the intersections of religion and politics.

 - Christoph Novak is DOC fellow of the Austrian Academy of Sciences at the Universities of Vienna with a background in Political Science and Urban Studies, interested in diversity and politics.